DrCytometer/autospillwin/README.md

 The **`autospillwin`** package implements the AutoSpill algorithm for calculating spillover coefficients, used to compensate or unmix flow cytometry data.

-This fork will, when completed, be Windows-compatible.
+This fork is intended to be Windows-compatible.
 For Mac, Unix or cluster usage, we recommend the [original version](https://github.com/carlosproca/autospill?tab=readme-ov-file).

 For more details, please see: